Cloudways vs Siteground – Which is better in 2023?

 Affordable cloud hosting – Cloudways wins

-Cloudways offers VPS cloud servers with DigitalOcean, Vultr, Linode, AWS (Amazon Web Services), and Google Cloud, while SiteGround runs on the Google Cloud platform for their cloud hosting plans.
+Cloudways offers VPS cloud servers with DigitalOcean, AWS (Amazon Web Services), and Google Cloud, while SiteGround runs on the Google Cloud platform for their cloud hosting plans.
 Cloudways focuses on cloud hosting, while SiteGround offers both shared and cloud hosting.

 Pricing – Cloudways wins